dvdvideo1234/TrackAssemblyTool/readme.md

      to delete the client or server or both instance generated databases
 N: The console variables being set in this question will be reset also

+Q: Dude how can I control the spawned tracks in multilayer
+A: Easy.
+The track pieces are props, so they are registered to:
+   1) Variable "sbox_maxprops"     the maximum props on the server
+   2) Variable "sbox_maxasmtracks" a variable for the maximum things spawned via TA You can trigger these limits independently from one another.
+For example:
+   "maxprops" is 50 and "maxasmtracks" is 30 will trigger maxasmtracks "maxprops" is 30 and "maxasmtracks" is 50 will trigger maxprops "maxprops" is 50 and "maxasmtracks" is 50 will trigger maxasmtracks
+N: If you want a server with many props and less tracks, then lower maxasmtracks Default value is 1500 for "maxasmtracks" to relay on the props limit

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?
 A: Easy, :D Just set "trackassembly_bnderrmod" to one of the following values